djabraham/ts-ng/README.md

 * Simple Angular 1.X Client

-The client is output into a single js file, while the server retains the seperate module files that are more suitable for node.
+The client is output into a single js file, while the server retains the separate module files that are more suitable for node.
 These module systems are often referred to as internal/external within the TypeScript community.

 A shared type definition file is provided to demonstrate how it would be useful on